Table of Contents

 - Job title and description of work performed.

-- Pay details (pay stubs, rate of pay, method, and frequency of payment).
+- Pay details (pay stubs, rate of pay, method, and payment frequency).

 - Dates and description of the violations.